The Benefits of Using a TMJ Mouth Guard

 How Does a Mouth Guard Help TMJ?

 A TMJ mouth guard, also known as a bite guard or occlusal splint, is a device that can be worn to alleviate the symptoms of TMJ disorders.
-It works by creating a physical barrier between the upper and lower teeth, preventing the grinding and clenching that can exacerbate TMJ symptoms.
+It creates a physical barrier between the upper and lower teeth, preventing the grinding and clenching that can exacerbate TMJ symptoms.

 The mouth guard also helps to redistribute the forces exerted on the jaw when you bite down.
-This can reduce the strain on the jaw joint and surrounding muscles, providing relief from pain and discomfort.
+This can reduce the strain on the jaw joint and surrounding muscles, relieving pain and discomfort.

-Moreover, a TMJ mouth guard can also help to correct misaligned bites, which can be a contributing factor to TMJ disorders.
-By guiding the jaw into a more natural position, it can help to alleviate the symptoms of TMJ disorders.
+Moreover, a TMJ mouth guard can also help correct misaligned bites, which can contribute to TMJ disorders.
+By guiding the jaw into a more natural position, it can help alleviate the symptoms of TMJ disorders.

 The Mechanism Behind TMJ Mouth Guards

 TMJ mouth guards are designed to be worn over the teeth, typically while sleeping.
-They are usually made from a soft plastic or acrylic material, which is molded to fit the shape of your teeth and jaw.
+They are usually made from soft plastic or acrylic and molded to fit the shape of the teeth and jaw.

-The mouth guard works by creating a barrier between the upper and lower teeth.
-This prevents the grinding and clenching that can cause or worsen TMJ symptoms.
-By reducing this harmful behavior, a TMJ mouth guard can help to alleviate pain and discomfort, and prevent further damage to the teeth and jaw.
+The mouth guard creates a barrier between the upper and lower teeth, preventing the grinding and clenching that can cause or worsen TMJ symptoms.
+By reducing this harmful behavior, a TMJ mouth guard can help alleviate pain and discomfort and prevent further damage to the teeth and jaw.

 Types of TMJ Mouth Guards

-There are two main types of TMJ mouth guards: over-the-counter and custom-fitted.
-Over-the-counter mouth guards are readily available at most pharmacies and online.
-They are typically one-size-fits-all and can be adjusted to fit your mouth by boiling and biting into the material.
+There are two main types of TMJ mouthguards: over-the-counter and custom-fitted.
+Over-the-counter mouthguards are readily available at most pharmacies and online.
+They are typically one size fits all, but they can be adjusted to fit your mouth by boiling and biting into the material.

 • Over-the-counter mouth guards